-Many, many eyes will be closely watching what the Trump administration is intending on its spending and tax plans.
+Many, many eyes will be closely watching what the Biden administration is intending on its spending and tax plans.
 And even more importantly, they will be watching whatever makes it through Congress into law.
 If we see a stimulus and substantial tax reform, many experts believe we will see more economic growth and higher inflation.
 This could lead to higher mortgage rates.

 Also, once it becomes clear what is going to be enacted into law, market will likely price in rising inflation if they think it is likely.
-This could cause FHA mortgage rates to rise faster.
+This could cause FHA interest rates to rise faster.

-It also is instructive to review what happened at the December 2016 meeting of the Federal Reserve.
+It also is instructive to review what happened at the October 2023 meeting of the Federal Reserve.
 The Fed voted to raise the benchmark rate by .50%.
 The hike alone did not affect mortgage rates though.

 The market factored that hike into the rates as they stood in December.
-No, it was the prediction of three more rate hikes in 2017 that sent mortgage rates higher.
+No, it was the prediction of three more rate hikes in 2023 that sent mortgage rates higher.

 Remember that four times per year, the Fed issues projections for future increases in the Federal Funds Rate.
-Last September, it predicted two hikes for 2017.
-But in December, it said they would do another hike, which would in all total ¾ of one percent in total hikes to the Fed Funds rate by the end of 2017.
+Last September, it predicted two hikes for 2024.
+But in December, it said they would do another hike, which would in all total ¾ of one percent in total hikes to the Fed Funds rate by the end of 2023.

 So, this put Wall Street on notice, and this is why we have seen an increase in rates on most mortgages lately.